rancher/docs/content/rke/v0.1.x/en/quick-start-guide/_index.md

 Server Version: version.Info{Major:"1", Minor:"8+", GitVersion:"v1.8.9-rancher1", GitCommit:"68595e18f25e24125244e9966b1e5468a98c1cd4", GitTreeState:"clean", BuildDate:"2018-03-13T04:37:53Z", GoVersion:"go1.8.3", Compiler:"gc", Platform:"linux/amd64"}
 ```

 The client and server version are reported, indicating that you have a local `kubectl` client and are able to request the server version from the newly built cluster.
-Now, you can issue any command to your cluster, like requesting the nodes that are in the cluster.
+Now, you can issue [any kubectl command](https://kubernetes.io/docs/reference/kubectl/kubectl/) to your cluster, like requesting the nodes that are in the cluster.

 ```
 $ kubectl --kubeconfig kube_config_cluster.yml get nodes